ilyamorozov/adContent/README.md

 # Replication Codes and Experimental Data

 This repository contains experiment data and replication codes from the paper titled "Where Does Advertising Content Lead You?
-We Created a Bookstore to Find Out" by Ilya Morozov and Anna Tuchman (Forthcoming in Marketing Science).
+We Created a Bookstore to Find Out" by Ilya Morozov and Anna Tuchman (Marketing Science, 2024).
 The SSRN version of this paper can be accessed using this [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4308400).

 ## Codes